UI 40x12x7 [CA] - badge holder

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
-Furthermore, miniscule components of these magnets have the potential to complicate diagnosis when they are in the body.
+- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
+Additionally, small elements of these products can complicate diagnosis in case of swallowing.

 The magnet is coated with nickel - be careful if you have an allergy.